 Recent intern projects include the creation of a monthly blog on objects from the collection, transcription of family correspondence during WWII, and rehousing the Barrett family photograph collection.
 Potential projects include exhibition research, archive inventory, development of new public programs, hands-on work in community arts education programs, web-content development and paintings/prints research.

 We seek students who have expressed an interest in history, art, material culture, collection and exhibition management, research, museum studies, community development and/or museum education.
+See our Call for Interns for more information.
 Inquiries and questions can be directed to Anna Adler, Outreach & Operations Coordinator, email@example.com, (845)471-2550.